Suicide and Crisis Lifeline: Veterans hotline

 In June 2007, the Department of Veterans Affairs (VA) partnered with SAMHSA and the National Suicide Prevention Lifeline to provide a hotline to help veterans in emotional crisis.
 Callers who are U.S. military veterans have the option of being routed to the Veterans Crisis Line by pressing 1.
 This service caters to VA-specific mental health needs, and helps connect vets to the VA Healthcare system.
 In addition to the hotline, the veterans hotline also offers text messaging support through texting to 838255, as well as an online chat service for those who want to use the hotline.
 The hotline also serves the needs of active duty service members, their families, and veterans' caregivers.

 Criticism

 Criticism of the 988 hotline has garnered social media and press attention.

 Concerns centered on the role of emergency and police response with respect to involuntary commitment to treatment facilities and incurrence of medical bills.
 The hotline operator reported that before the adoption of 988, it dispatched emergency services for about 2% of calls.
 Its policy is to do so only if the caller does not cooperate with making a safety plan and seems likely to act on a plan of suicide.

+The hotline has also been criticized for inadequate funding and staffing shortages.

+A 2023 study that questioned 5,000 users of the hotline in a survey found that only a quarter of users would be "very likely" (rated as a 6 or 7 on a 7-point scale) to use the service again if they were in crisis.
+No reasons, however, were assessed for why users would or would not use the hotline, nor were findings released about how these users might use alternate methods of support.